Find Trade Colleges

 Is There Job Demand for Costume Attendants?

-In 2016, there was an estimated number of 6,600 jobs in the United States for Costume Attendant.
+There were about 6,600 jobs for Costume Attendant in 2016 (in the United States).
 New jobs are being produced at a rate of 10.6% which is above the national average.
 The Bureau of Labor Statistics predicts 700 new jobs for Costume Attendant by 2026.
 There will be an estimated 1,600 positions for Costume Attendant per year.

 undefined